 The African rockers show they're more than just an average group with a funny band name

 The word ‘Makosa’ is Kiswahili for “the evil that men do”, which to me seems rather ironic given the fact that Makosa, as an album, tells me much more about the goodness that women can do.
-This is not necessarily through any kind of feminist lyrics that focus on empowering womankind, rather they get across this message not just simply through the fact that a band made up predominantly of female musicians, which in itself should be celebrated in a genre dominated by men, but also due to the fact that they are able to evoke such powerful feelings.
+They do not necessarily celebrate femeninty through any kind of feminist lyrics, rather they transmit this message of empowering womankind not just simply through the fact that a band made up predominantly of female musicians, which in itself should be celebrated in a genre dominated by men, but also due to the fact that they are able to evoke such powerful feelings with their music.
 If there is one thing their debut album does best, is that it makes me smile.
-Perhaps the band’s magic ingredient that enables them to do this so effortlessly is the rawness of their music and the authenticity of the connection that the six of them have.
+Perhaps the band’s magic ingredient that enables them to do this so effortlessly is the rawness of their music and the authenticity of the connection that the six of them seemingly have amongst one another.

 One does not need to go to a show to get a sense of their companionship, nor their love for music.
 More often than not it sounds like a bunch of friends jamming for their audience as they seamlessly bounce around different sub-genres of rock.
 I am, of course slightly biased in my praise.
-This is because like many in the West who have heard that rock and roll music has its roots in Africa, upon searching I have been disappointed to find that there does not seem to be a booming modern rock scene on the continent as their once might have been before it evolved into what we know rock music as today.
-Therefore, I am perhaps placing an assumption that the group are just delighted to be playing together and expressing themselves despite not being in the mainstream within Kenya.
+This is because like many in the West who have heard that rock 'n' roll music has its roots in Africa, upon searching I have been disappointed to find that there does not seem to be a booming modern rock scene in much of the continenty.
+Therefore, I am perhaps placing an assumption and projecting my hope that the group are just delighted to be playing this genre together and expressing themselves despite not being in the mainstream within Kenya.
 Perhaps this is wrong of me, but I do genuinely feel like I can hear the smiles on their faces as they play.